Bivrik/FancyToasts/README.md

   * Ability to change toast's render type when any screen is opened (chests, invetory, etc).
 Top, behind or transparent (suggested by guguz)
 * Bug fixes:
   * Doesn't show toast when installed BadOptimizations mod
-* Adjustmets:
+* Adjustments:
   * Toast system code overhaul, which is slightly more optimizied (I hope)
   * Slight optimization when rendering toasts
-> I wanted to call it Update Nobody Asked For, but there are a lot of community suggestions, actually
+> I wanted to call it Update Nobody Asked For, but there are a lot of community suggestions, actually (28.09.25)

 ## v1.4.1
 * New features: